sarah-mclaughlin/docs/docs/builder.md

 ## Content-Area

-### Drag'n'Drop
+With its own tab management system, __Shift__ lets the user manage and customize it's dev environment like any other IDE.
+With a key differenciation between two types of Tabs being them __Canvas__ and __Code__ tabs.

 ### Canvas Tabs

-*talk about how everything works in tabs and its management*

-The Canvas is where you see all the magic happen.
-All the changes from styling, interaction, data presentation, and many others in real-time.
+All the changes from styling, interaction, data presentation, and others are shown here in real-time without the need to press a Save button.
-Not only it will give you a visual state of your app, it is also an easy way to structure, place and re-organize all your visual components by dragging them into it.
-With labels, highlights and ruler it will also help you to be more aware of the whole procedure.
+Not only it will give you a visual state of your app, it is also an easy way to structure, place and re-organize all your visual components by __dragging__ them into it.
+With labels, highlights, routing and ruler it will also help you to be more aware of the whole procedure.

+For more information on [__Canvas__](canvas.md) please refer to its section.

 ### Code Tabs
+For coding and configuration purposes we have the __Code Tabs__ that enable you to edit any Action, Event, Stylesheet, Props and entire components with the same tools as an IDE.

+### Drag'n'Drop
+In the Content-Area one of the most useful tools is the drag'n'drop.
+It is possible for you to drag to structure, re-adjust everything from __windows__, __components__, __tabs__, __elements__, __code__ and others just by dragging them into place

 ## Real-time Collaboration

 One of the key features of Shift is the collaboration in real-time.
 Coding and Designing can be done at the same time, remotely and always keeping each operation's order.
 This will shortcut through web-app development limitations we know to be real in a every day's work, bringing different variables to take in consideration for a whole new environment where communication is key.

-To help with collaboration awareness, the following built-in features are available:
-* Visual representation for multiple users
-    * Each collaborator has a marker
-    * Every operation done on Shift is tracked by user
-    * Highlights for each current user place in Shift
-* Chat feature
+For more information on [__Real-time Collaboration__](real-collab.md) please refer to its section.